 The heart rate monitor is an important tool.
 It helps to give important data to determine the efficiency or lack of efficiency of the cardiovascular system.
 It monitors the number of times the heart beats per minute and then you can use that data to determine things like – how long it takes for the heart to return to its resting heart rate: how long you are in your target heart rate zone: and how many calories are burned during a cardio session.
-Why is this information important?

-- Monitoring resting heart rates daily can provide a window into external stressors such as overtraining, prolonged stress (over triggering of sympathetic system), sleep deprivation, dehydration and illness.
+(Click the link above) Monitoring resting heart rates daily can provide a window into external stressors such as overtraining, prolonged stress (over triggering of sympathetic system), sleep deprivation, dehydration and illness.
 According to the American Heart Association the greatest stressors on the heart are high blood pressure, cholesterol levels, smoking, physical inactivity and overeating.

-- Using a blended average of the heart rate during a work session can give a general idea of how many calories are burned supporting weight loss goals.
+(Click the link above) Using a blended average of the heart rate during a work session can give a general idea of how many calories are burned supporting weight loss goals.

-Resting Heart Rate
+1. Resting Heart Rate

 A good resting heart rate is an indicator of good heart health and fitness and typically falls between 60-80 bpm for the average person.
 According to the American Heart Association a healthy resting heart rate ranges from 60-100 bpm and a resting heart rate above 100 bpm is dangerous and defined as tachycardia (See AMA article).

 By taking daily reads of the resting heart rate using a heart rate monitor it gives the user a powerful tool.
 Diligent tracking of spikes in the resting heart rate can be a helpful diagnostic.
 When spikes occur in a healthy resting heart rate then the user can review activity leading up to the spike to discover what caused it.
 Some typical causes of a spike could be excessive coffee, lack of sleep, overtraining, psychological stress or the onset of illness.